There is one universal currency every business deals in – trust.

 After an order arrives from a food delivery app, do you notice that you will often be asked to review the restaurant half an hour later?
 As we learned in our webinar on trust, you’re being asked during your ‘happiest’ brand moment for feedback.

 This might be after someone has eaten their food or opened your package or is about to pay for your services.
-At their happiest, customers are more likely to make the effort to gush about your product and customer service.
+At their happiest, customers are more likely to make an effort to gush about your product and customer service.

 Every ‘happy’ moment is different – and there may be more than one!